 How does a payout happen if the house is a total loss?

 If your house is totally destroyed, your home insurance should cover the loss up to your policy's limits.
 If you choose to rebuild after a total loss, the claim money usually will be held in escrow by your mortgage company and disbursed to you as the construction schedule is completed.
-While rebuilding, You should directly receive a check for ALE and personal property damage.

 It's important to know that you are still obligated to pay your mortgage during the repair or rebuild process, unless the insurance claim payout completely covers the loan balance.